One of the best ways to change your life is to read a powerful book. Awareness: The Perils and Opportunities of Reality certainly fits that category.

 One of the first things I noticed after reading this book is the difference between “trying to stay present” and simply being aware.
 If you are “trying” to live in the present moment, you might find that you judge yourself when your mind wanders away from the present moment.
 You may feel that you “failed’ to stay present.
 But when practicing awareness, you transcend that dynamic.
 You are aware that your mind is wandering, and you are also able to observe any resulting judgment of yourself.

-This book also helped me tune in to my motives for the things that I do.
 By allowing myself to observe my own thoughts without judging myself, I am suddenly way more honest with myself.
 As a result of this, I’ve noticed myself passing on things that I simply don’t want to partake in.
 Where before there might have been some guilt, fear, or other emotion motivating my behavior, now there is the awareness that those emotions are the result of conditioning, and their power over me is waning.
 It’s as if I was manipulating myself and now I’ve stopped.
 It’s very liberating.